Update 4/9/2017: Post updated and applies to all versions of Dynamics CRM from CRM 2011 to Dynamics 365.

-A major limitation, or so I thought, with MS CRM 2011 charts, is that they can’t display data points that are not included in the dataset.
+A major limitation, or so I thought, with Microsoft Dynamics CRM charts, is that they can’t display data points that are not included in the dataset.
 Non-existing data could be just as important to the chart and overview as the data that’s actually present.

 A common example, especially here at the beginning of the New Year, are charts showing User activity for a given time period.
 At the beginning of the period, not all Users have created new activities yet, and are therefore not included in the chart at all.

-The example above show the number of activties for the current week for Sales Rep 1 and 3.
-Sales Rep 2 have no activities yet for the current week, so the chart does not include that User.
-In order to better overview our organization, we would want to include Sales Rep 2 with a count zero activities.
+The example above shows the number of activities for the current week for Sales Rep 1 and 3.
+Sales Rep 2 have no activities yet for the current week, so the chart does not include that user.
+In order to have a better overview of our organization, we would want to include Sales Rep 2 with a count zero activities.
 Doesn’t sound like too much to ask, right?
 In the example with 3 reps, it might not be as important, but even with just 7-8 or more Users, a missing person or item could easily get lost.
 Besides, a good chart shows the necessary data immediately.
 Slowing down to count items to see who’s missing is not the approach we want.

 I’ll use the system chart “Activities by Owner” as a base and make modifications to that.